Higher dimensional generalizations of the Thompson groups via higher rank graphs: Abstract

 \section{Abstract}

-We construct a family of groups from suitable higher rank graphs which are analogues of the finite symmetric groups.
-We introduce homological invariants showing that many of our groups are, for example, not isomorphic to $nV$, when $n \geq 2$.
+We construct a family of groups from suitable higher rank graphs which are higher dimensional generalizations of the Thompson groups.
+We introduce group invariants, inspired by the $K$-theory of $C^{*}$-algebras, and show that many of our groups are not isomorphic to the Brin-Thompson groups $nV$, when $n \geq 2$.